MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1737-PreLoan-Policies-Procedures-Common-Insured-Guaranteed-Telecommunications-Loans/subpart-H-Feasibility-Determination-Procedures/section-1737.71.md

 ##### § 1737.71 Interest rate to be considered for the purpose of assessing feasibility for loans. #####

-Link to an amendment published at 84 FR 59922, Nov.
-7, 2019.

-(a) For purposes of determining the creditworthiness of a borrower for concurrent RUS cost-of-money and RTB loans, the Administrator shall assume that the loans, if made, would bear interest at the Treasury rate on the date of determination as described in paragraph (b) of this section.
+(a) For purposes of determining the creditworthiness of a borrower for RUS cost-of-money, the Administrator shall assume that the loan, if made, would bear interest at the Treasury rate on the date of determination as described in paragraph (b) of this section.
 If the Treasury rate exceeds 7 percent, the interest rate used to determine eligibility for the RUS cost-of-money loan will be 7 percent.

 (b) The 30-year Treasury rate will be used in all feasibility studies for loans with a final maturity of at least 30 years.
 A straight-line interpolation between other Treasury rates will be used to determine the rate used in feasibility studies for loans with final maturities of less than 30 years.